rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_TestProcedure.md

 - Download and copy all required assets to the target directory.
 - Enable ALLM mode.
-- Prompt the user to verify that respective ALLM mode is displayed on the AV analyzer.
+- Prompt the user to verify that respective ALLM mode is displayed on the HDMI analyzer.
 - The test will pass if the user confirms that the ALLM mode is enabled.
 - Disable ALLM mode.
-- Prompt the user to verify that respective ALLM mode is displayed on the AV analyzer.
+- Prompt the user to verify that respective ALLM mode is displayed on the HDMI analyzer.
 - The test will pass if the user confirms that the ALLM mode is disabled.